chrisgit/knife-attribute_compare/README.md

 Knife Attribute
 ===============

-Knife plugin to compare attributes for
+Knife plugin to compare attributes for Chef
-* Chef Environments
+* Environments
-* Chef Nodes
+* Nodes
+* Roles

-The out of the box knife environment compare plugin works well for Cookbook version constraints
+The out of the box knife environment compare plugin works well for Cookbook version constraints but not attribute differences.

 ## Requirements